tjhoff16/SI507-Final-Project/README.md

 ***RUNNING THE PROGRAM***

 All command line input must be without any punctuation Some authors are listed on the website with their middle initials, but they may need to be searched without their initial.
-This applies to future inputs for the wordcloud and most used words functions as well.
+This does not apply to future inputs for the wordcloud and most used words functions as well.
 A list of commands for the program and their functions follows:
 * 'python si507F17_finalproject.py setup': will setup the database needed for later stages of the program.
 MUST BE RUN FIRST
 * 'python si507F17_finalproject.py search': allows you to search for an author, and will process/insert the data as appropriate.
 After this command is entered the command line will ask for an author name.
 It must be an exact match.
 There will be no visible output, but you will see insertions into your database as appropriate.